-MSBI is a Microsoft product used to create reports of SQL Server-based data with the help of SSRS.
-It is a comprehensive platform that combines data processing and programming interfaces for testing and deploying reports on the server.
+MSBI is a Microsoft product used to create reports of SQL-Server-based data with the help of SSRS.
+MSBI is a comprehensive platform that combines data processing and programming interfaces for testing and deploying reports on the server.

-Power BI is a collection of Business Intelligence tools and processes that allows the user to extract raw information from varied sources and create dashboards or reports to get better insights out of it.
-With Power BI, a user can create reports and share them on the cloud with other business users and stakeholders.
+Power BI is a collection of Business Intelligence tools and processes that allows users to extract raw information from varied sources and create dashboards or reports to get better insights.
+With Power BI, users can create reports and share them on the cloud with other business users and stakeholders.

 Implementation: MSBI vs Power BI

 The way MSBI and Power BI are deployed creates a huge difference between these two BI systems.
-MSBI is an on-premises software that a user can install on the local servers and computers.
-Whereas, Power BI is a cloud-based service hosted on the vendor’s servers, which the user can access through software, web browsers, and applications.
+MSBI is an on-premises software that users can install on local servers and computers.
+While Power BI is a cloud-based service hosted on the vendor’s servers, which users can access through software, web browsers, and applications.